Transformer Wave Function for Quantum Long-Range models: Long-range interacting quantum models

 with

 In this equation, $b$ is a parameter that can be tuned to shift the spectrum of $J$ and is taken as $b = 1$ in our simulations, and the parameter $\alpha$ sets the range of the interactions.
-Throughout this paper, we will assume periodic boundary conditions (PBC) and $d=1$.
+Throughout this paper, we will assume periodic boundary conditions (PBC) and $d=1$, therefore we define $r_{ij} = \min\left(|i-j|, N - |i-j|\right)$.

 It is important to discuss the normalization used in Eq.~\eqref{eq:Jalpha}.
 For $\alpha < d$, the interactions decay slowly enough that the sum in the coupling term \eqref{eq:longrangecoupling} depends on $N$ superlinearly, breaking the extensive character of the model \cite{campa2009statistical, campa2014physics, defenu2023longrange}.
 Kac's renormalization factor, $1/\tilde{N}$, restores that feature, ensuring a well-defined thermodynamic limit.
 In particular,